 Associate Professor & Chair

 Kimberly Rhodes writes and teaches about modern and contemporary visual culture and has worked as an art historian in both museum and academic settings.
-Her research is on Victorian and neo-Victorian art, with a focus on gender studies.
+Her research is on Victorian and neo-Victorian art, with a focus on gender and Shakespeare studies.
 She has published on representations of Ophelia in the nineteenth century and contemporary art and Victorian themes in contemporary feminist art, among other topics.

 - “Archetypes and Icons: Materialising Victorian Womanhood in 1970s Feminist Art” in Neo-Victorian Studies, Volume 6, no. 2 (2013), pp. 152-180

 - “Double Take: Tom Hunter’s The Way Home (2000),” in Kaara Peterson and Deanne Williams, eds.
 The Afterlife of Ophelia.
 Hampshire and New York: Palgrave Macmillan, 2012, pp. 213-229.

 - Ophelia and Victorian Visual Culture: Representing Body Politics in the Nineteenth Century.
 Aldershot and Burlington: Ashgate Publishing, May 2008.